Operationalizing content moderation "accuracy" in the Digital Services Act

 With respect to ``accuracy'', Art.
-15(1) of the AI Act proposal requires ``(high-risk) AI systems to be designed and developed in such a way that they achieve, in the light of their intended purpose, an appropriate level of \textit{accuracy} [\dots] and perform consistently in those respects throughout their lifecycle.''
-Similarly to the DSA, the draft only mentions ``accuracy'' and not other metrics such as precision or recall.
-Upon further inspection, however, the legislative process reveals that the draft was inspired by the policy guidelines of the High Level Expert Group on AI \cite{HLEG_ALTAI}.
+15(1) of the AI Act requires ``(high-risk) AI systems to be designed and developed in such a way that they achieve, in the light of their intended purpose, an appropriate level of \textit{accuracy} [\dots] and perform consistently in those respects throughout their lifecycle.''
+In this context, the AI Act (Art.
+15(2)) calls upon the Commission to encourage ``the development of benchmarks and measurement methodologies'' for, inter alia, ``the appropriate levels of accuracy''.
+However, similarly to the DSA, the Act only mentions ``accuracy'' and not other metrics such as precision or recall.
+Upon further inspection, however, the legislative process reveals that the Act was inspired by the policy guidelines of the High Level Expert Group on AI \cite{HLEG_ALTAI}.
 In these guidelines, the use of accuracy is intended to reflect the ``trustworthiness'' of an AI system, but a complementary footnote stated that ``accuracy is only one performance metric and it might not be the most appropriate depending on the application,'' and that the F1 score, false positives, and false negatives may also be used.
 Hence, any interpretation of ``accuracy'' beyond its literal wording in the DSA, should use an ``appropriate metric depending on the application".